Roland Dumas: Politics

-In 1956, he was elected deputy for Haute-Vienne département under the UDSR banner.
+In 1956, he was elected deputy for Haute-Vienne department under the UDSR banner.
 He lost his seat in the 1958 legislative election, which followed the return of General Charles de Gaulle to power.
-He came back into the French National Assembly between 1967 and 1968 as representative of Corrèze département.
+He came back into the French National Assembly between 1967 and 1968 as representative of the Corrèze department.
 As a member of the renewed Socialist Party (PS) led by Mitterrand, he became deputy for Gironde in 1973, then for Dordogne on the occasion of the "pink wave" of 1981.
 In 1974, he acted as defence lawyer for Hilarion Capucci, who was prosecuted in Israel on charges of smuggling weapons into the country for the PLO.

 When President Mitterrand appointed Laurent Fabius as Prime Minister in July 1984, Dumas joined the cabinet as Minister of European Affairs.
 Five months later, he replaced Foreign Minister Claude Cheysson.
 He remained in this position until the Socialist defeat in the March 1986 legislative election.
 Nevertheless, he returned to the Quai d'Orsay after the re-election of Mitterrand in May 1988, until the PS defeat in the March 1993 legislative elections.
-He was the French Foreign Minister during the collapse of the Soviet Block, the Gulf War, and the negotiations of the Maastricht Treaty.
+He was the French Foreign Minister during the collapse of the Soviet Bloc, the Gulf War, and the negotiations of the Maastricht Treaty.

-After losing reelection to the French National Assembly in 1993, he was nominated President of the Constitutional Council in 1995.
+After losing reelection to the French National Assembly in 1993, he was nominated for President of the Constitutional Council in 1995.
 Under his presidency, the body argued in favour of complete judicial immunity for the French President.

-Roland Dumas is a member of the Emergency Committee for Iraq.
+Dumas was a member of the Emergency Committee for Iraq.

 In June 2013, during an appearance on the French news channel La Chaîne parlementaire, Dumas claimed that British officials had been preparing for intervention in Syria two years before the start of the Arab Spring.
 "I was in England two years before the violence in Syria on other business," he said.
 "I met with top British officials, who confessed to me that they were preparing something in Syria.
 This was in Britain not in America.
 Britain was organising an invasion of rebels into Syria."